 While the focus is on the food, this trip could also easily be described as the best of Catalonia.
 Travel from the vibrant city of Barcelona to the beauty of the Pyrenees and along the famous Costa Brava, absorbing the local food and wine traditions while taking in some of the best walks the area has to offer - complete with rich history, breathtaking scenery, art and architecture to boot.
 In Barcelona, you'll visit the famous Boqueria market on the Rambla and have a Catalan cooking class.
 You'll also be inspired by Gaudi's remarkable Sagrada Familia cathedral before tapas crawling with a local expert.
 Heading north west, experience a high altitude vineyard in the Pyrenees and taste its wine and cheese before dining in a Michelin starred restaurant renowned for its slow food and 'km zero' philosophy.
 You'll soon walk off the calories among the natural beauty of the Sant Maurici Lake, through the unspoiled Aneu valley and the Garrotxa Volcanic Zone, with its impressive volcanoes blanketed in greenery.
-You'll also visit the beautiful towns of Peratallada, Besalu and Girona to enjoy local wine and dining in chefs choice restaurants before following Salvador Dali's traces at coastal Cadaques and Figueres and visiting the famous Dali museum.
+You'll also visit the beautiful towns of Monells, Peratallada, Besalu and Girona to enjoy local wine and dining in chefs choice restaurants before following Salvador Dali's traces at coastal Cadaques and Figueres and visiting the famous Dali museum.
 This trip is truly a feast for all your senses.

 INTRODUCTORY TO MODERATE – GRADE 2

 This is a guided walk with average daily stages of 3-5 hours.
-The trip is graded moderate as it is mainly on well defined trails, with a few off path sections only.
+The trip is graded introductory to moderate as it is mainly on well defined trails, with a few off path sections only.
 There are many ups and downs and walking poles are definitely a good idea.
 A good level of fitness is required to complete all the walks.
 As with all of our trips it is important that you are well prepared.
 We suggest that you undertake regular exercise – swimming, cycling, and jogging, two to three times a week for three months prior to your departure.
 As the trip is fully supported there is the option to skip some of the walks and ride with the support vehicle.

 The valleys of the Catalonian Pyrenees have numerous interesting restaurants which work off the "km zero" philosophy of sourcing all their ingredients locally.
 The outstanding chefs bring to life creative dishes which are world renowned.
-This morning we drive to the Pyrenees (4 hours drive) and check into our hotel in Llavorsí, our home for the next three nights.
-Llavorsí is a small village in the heart of Pyrenees with strong traditions, set on the banks of the Noguera Pallaresa River.
-Later we visit the highest altitude vineyards in Northern Spain and taste their wine and local farmhouse cheeses.
-A special treat this evening when we dine in the Michelin star restaurant Fogony (www.fogony.com), which adheres to the slow food and "km zero" philosophy.
+This morning we drive to the Pyrenees (4 hours drive) and check into our well kept 3 star hotel with spa facilities in Sort, our home for the next three nights.
+Sort is a small village with strong traditions, in the heart of Pyrenees near Noguera Pallaresa river and Lago Sant Maurici National Park.
+Later we visit the highest altitude vineyards in northern Spain and taste their wine and local farmhouse cheeses.
+The evening is free, with some great options available for dinner eg, El Pigal in Casa Kiko.

-Following breakfast at the hotel we drive to Aigues Tortes National Park for a walk around Sant Maurici lake, a pristine lake overlooked by the twin peaks of Els Encantats (2900m).
+Following breakfast at the hotel we drive to Aigues Tortes National Park for a walk around Sant Maurici lake, a pristine lake overlooked by the twin peaks of Els Encantats (2900m/9514ft).
 Aigues Tortes means "winding waters" and little rivers, creeks and waterfalls are literally everywhere in this extraordinarily beautiful national park.
-(4 hrs walking time, +/-400m).
-After some free time to relax in the afternoon, we'll have dinner in a local Tapas Bar with superb "km zero" tapas creations.
+(4 hrs walking time, +400m ,-400m/ +1312ft,- 1312ft).
+We are in for a special treat this evening when we dine in the Michelin star restaurant Fogony (www.fogony.com), which adheres to the slow food and "km zero" philosophy.
+Overnight in Sort.

 Another exceptional walk today.
-We drive to Esterri d'Aneu (15 min) and walk through the unspoiled Aneu valley, passing through ancient mountain villages (5 hrs walking, +/-500m).
-The evening is free, with some great options available for dinner e.g. at El Pigal in Casa Kiko.
+We drive to Esterri d'Aneu (15 min) and walk through the unspoiled Aneu valley, passing through ancient mountain villages (2hrs walking, 5km/3.1mi, +100m ,-350m / +328ft, -1148ft).
+After some free time to relax in the afternoon, we'll have dinner in a local tapas bar with superb "km zero" tapas creations.
+Overnight in Sort.

 Per Person, Twin Share